AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/rtp-tag-implementation/implementing-rtp-using-tealium-tag-manager.md

 1. Under Domain, locate the relevant domain and click **Generate Tag**.

-1. Copy the RTP JavaScript tag and paste it between Start Tag Library Code and End Tag Library Code in your Tealium Profile Template.
+1. Copy the RTP JavaScript tag and paste it between [!UICONTROL Start Tag Library Code] and [!UICONTROL End Tag Library Code] in your Tealium Profile Template.

    >[!NOTE]
    >